chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_node_environment_set.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``environment set`` argument is used to set the environment for a node without editing the node object.
+Use the ``environment set`` argument to set the environment for a node without editing the node object.